&noscript=1 /> Carnival time on the farm in South Tyrol

 breakfast

-Farm offers: Experience everyday life on the farm, Barn visits, Farm tour
+Farm offers: Experience everyday life on the farm, orchard and vineyard tours, Wine tour

 4,9